Service Projects

 We contribute annually to Rotary International’s 30+ year campaign to eradicate polio in the world.
 The campaign is currently 99.9% successful.
 Rotary is in partnership with the World Health Organization, the U.S. Centers for Disease Control and Prevention, UNICEF, the Bill & Melinda Gates Foundation, and governments of the world.

-We partner with other Rotary Clubs in the U.S. or abroad to support the following projects:
+We partner with other Rotary Clubs in the U.S. and abroad as well as The Rotary Foundation to support the following projects:

 Malaria Treatment for Mothers and Children in Kamuli District, Uganda (with New Zealand Club)